 PlenOptika brings cutting-edge optical technology to eye care professionals and healthcare providers worldwide.
 Our flagship product, QuickSee™, is the world’s most accurate handheld autorefractor.
 Combining an open and binocular view, wavefront aberrometry, and continuous measurements in a field-durable hand-held format, QuickSee enables clinically accurate autorefraction anywhere.

 PlenOptika technology combines excellent engineering, creative innovation, and a steadfast focus on human-centered design to meet the global challenge of low vision.
 Our core platform technology, the patented PlenOptika Wavefront Refraction Engine, offers eye care professionals and healthcare providers an unprecedented combination of clinical power and usability suited equally for the modern clinic, optical retail store, home visit, and global health mission.
-QuickSee has measured more than 2 million eyes to date in over 15 countries.
+QuickSee has measured more than 3 million people to date in 45 countries.

 The PlenOptika founders invented QuickSee to respond to a key bottleneck in vision care: fast, accurate refraction at scale.
 Photo courtesy Aravind Eye Care System